March 03, 2021 | Team GoFloaters

 A famous German quote is Morgenstund hat Gold im Mund meaning the early bird gets the worm or the morning hour has gold in its mouth.

-This shows how much importance they give to: Time | Punctuality | Being Early, Being on Time
+This shows how much importance they give to: Time | Punctuality ⏳ To be Early, To be on Time

 This Scandinavian country has an average of 39 hours in a workweek for full-time employees, ensuring excellent work-life balance.